Trichomoniasis Essay

 Treatment

-The treatment for both categories, i.e. the pregnant and non-pregnant women is obviously with Metronidazole done by mouth (” Womenshealth.Gov”).
+The treatment for both categories, i.e. pregnant and non-pregnant women is obviously with Metronidazole done by mouth (” Womenshealth.Gov”).
 However, caution should always be used when in pregnancy mostly for the first trimester.
 Ideally, the sex partners without the symptoms are supposed to be treated.
 Generally, dor about 95-97 of the cases Trichomoniasis infection cases is solved after a single metronidazole dose.
 The research indicates that 4-5% of the cases related to Trichomoniasis are found to be resistant to metronidazole which might result in ro some sequence cases.
-Hence without the Trichomoniasis treatment, Trichomoniasis may persist for some months up to years for the women, and it is thought to succeed without the men treatment.
-However, the women tested HIV positive are in a better position for care rates if the treatment is done for the 7 days instead of the one dose.
+Hence without the Trichomoniasis treatment, Trichomoniasis may persist for some months up to years for women, and it is thought to succeed without men’s treatment.
+However, the women who tested HIV positive are in a better position for care rates if the treatment is done for 7 days instead of one dose.
 The topical treatment is, however, less active rather than the oral antibiotics due to the genitourinary and skene gland structure which acts as a reservoir (Smith et al,.1650-1650).

 Complication